 |Compatibility:||Prefer to live in pairs|

-It was recognized in Germany in 1973, and by the American Rabbit Breeders Association in 1980 after it changed its name to the Mini Lop.
+It was recognized in Germany in 1973 and by the American Rabbit Breeders Association in 1980 after it changed its name to the Mini Lop.
 Since then, the Mini Lop has become one of the most popular domestic breeds in the US.
 It is popular because it is relatively small, without being too fragile.
-It is hardy and healthy, has a long lifespan, and because it shares the Lop name.
+It is hardy and healthy and has a long lifespan.

 How Much Do Mini Lops Cost?